UlascanKilic/assembly-things/README.md

 ### Direct Adressing
 In direct addressing, the address of the operand is given as a label.
 This label can be defined as word or byte.

-Let the value of myvar variable be 2F00H
+Let the value of myvar variable is 2F00H

 <table style="width:100%">
   <tr>